 Promoting facial cleanliness (F) and environmental improvement (E)

-Elimination of trachoma requires that the spread of the disease reduces to a level where very few NEW cases are identified in a defined geographical area (the evaluation unit).
+Elimination of trachoma requires that the transmission of infection reduces to a level where people are unlikely to develop trichiasis in future decades.

 The World Health Organization identifies the main environmental risk factors influencing trachoma transmission as: poor personal hygiene, crowded households, water shortage and inadequate toilet and sanitation facilities.